kercre123/jank-escape-pod/README.md

 - Raspberry Pi 4B+ 4GB RAM with Manjaro 22.04
 - Nintendo Switch with L4T Ubuntu
 - Desktop with Ryzen 5 3600, 16 GB RAM with Ubuntu 22.04
-- Laptop with mobile i7 with Linux Mint 20.3
+- Laptop with mobile i7
-- Pixel 4 with Andronix
+- Android Devices
+	- Pixel 4, Note 4, Razer Phone, Oculus Quest 2, OnePlus 7 Pro, Moto G6, Pixel 2
-	- Ubuntu 20.04 CLi Only, run `apt update` then `apt install git sudo` before and make sure to not use the default port 443.
-Port 6001 worked for me.
+	- [Termux](https://github.com/termux/termux-app) proot-distro: Use Ubuntu, make sure to use a port above 1024 and not the default 443.
+	- Linux Deploy: Works stock, just make sure to choose the arch that matches your device in settings.

 General Notes: